ramcarreno/chatscroll/README.md

 ```bash
 export STREAMLIT_SERVER_PORT=[your port of choice]
 ```
-or run the app with
+or run the app with:
 ```bash
 poetry run streamlit run app.py --server.port [your port of choice]
 ```